Foundation / Corporation

 GrantWatch ID#: 175414

 Grants will be made for one year only.
+An organization must spend all grant funds as described in the grant proposal.
 All unused funds must be returned to MCCF within one year unless an extension is granted by the MCCF Grants Coordinator.

 Grant applications will also be accepted from local governmental entities, such as the three Montgomery County school corporations, for charitable purposes.